bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Items, Relations and Enums
 - For items, relations and Enums; the names must:
-	- Contain only alphanumeric characters
+	- contain ONLY alphanumeric characters
-	- Muse **Pascal** case
+	- use **Pascal** case

-- Except where necessary, the name of the deployment table must be the same as the name of the item or relation
+- Except where necessary, the name of the deployment table must be the same as the name of the item or relation.
 - For item and relation attributes, **Camel** case must be utilised

 		Example: code, deliveryDate